 Step 7: iMovie will automatically create video thumbnails after imported.

 Part 2.
-Convert Camcorder Videos for Editing with iSkysoft Video Converter for Mac
+Best Tool to Convert Camcorder Videos for Editing on Mac iMovie

 people have downloaded it